redsalmon91/FoxSEE/README.md

 Aside from the standard set of UCI commands, `perft x` is also supported.

 ## Limitations
+- Search `x` nodes is currently not supported
-- Infinite analysis mode is currently unsupported
+- Search `mate` in in `x` moves is currently not supported
-- Search to depth is currently unsupported
+- Search specific moves under a given position is currently not supported
+- `ponder` is currently not supported
-- Big-endian systems are not supported
+- Big-Endian systems are not supported